ecs251-w19-ucdavis/Blockchain/groupmeeting3.md

 #### What we are going to do next week:
 - Finish voting part
-- Build a complete blochchain and run a larger simulation
+- Finish a complete blochchain
 - Finish block mining
 - Accept input information from users from console instead of parametrs in url
+- Run a larger simulation

 #### Trello
 [https://trello.com/b/xvtDboDY/hybrid-consensus-for-blockchain](https://trello.com/b/xvtDboDY/hybrid-consensus-for-blockchain)